IvisionLab/rotated-bounding-box/README.md

 ### The source code will be available soon.

-RBoxNet is a CNN to detect rotated bounding box.
+RBoxNet (rotated-bounding-box network) is a CNN to detect rotated bounding box.
 Your first goal was to detect objects in images of forward-looking sonars.
 RBoxNet removes the semantic segmentation part from Mask-RCNN and includes news layers for rotated bounding box regression.

 We have tested here three different approaches for rotated bounding box detections.